 - Evaluation of spatial hydrogeologic datasets pertinent to recharge potential (including topographic slope, soil hydraulic conductivity, and aquifer hydraulic conductivity) indicates that portions of the Paso Robles Basin within the Huer Huero Creek watershed have high recharge potential. - Areas with relatively high recharge potential generally coincide with the flat topography and high soil hydraulic conductivity values along major drainages of Huer Huero Creek.
 Areas with the highest recharge potential are located in the southern portion of the Study Area, where aquifer hydraulic conductivity values are highest. - While enhanced recharge of natural storm runoff in favorable areas can provide local benefits, significant groundwater storage benefits will be realized only when Huer Huero Creek flows are large enough to reach the Salinas River and exit the Study Area and the Paso Robles Basin.
 This is expected to occur relatively infrequently. - Existing land uses, including agricultural crop lands and flood zones, represent favorable sites for recharge projects and should be considered in future recharge project planning.
 Recharge projects should be located away from undesirable land uses, such as septic tanks, to protect groundwater quality. - Potential natural recharge enhancement projects include direct in-channel recharge, in-channel diversion to off-channel recharge basins, and decentralized off-channel recharge practices.
 Environmental approvals and permits are the largest risk and potential cost for in-channel project concepts.
-Costs for approvals and permitting of individual decentralized off-channel projects could be reduced is a general permit of approved activities can be developed. - With respect to supplemental water projects, an in-channel SWP project could be implemented, if SWP can be acquired for an acceptable price on a temporary or permanent basis.
-The timeline for implementation would be driven by the time needed to acquire SWP water and gain approval for a new SWP turnout. - NWP concepts have high facilities costs due to the distance to the creek but may be attractive if an acceptable purchase price can be negotiated with existing project participants.
-The project timeline is several years due to need to design and construct several miles of pipeline and the need to secure a long-term purchase agreement. - While a GIS-based evaluation provides an indication of site recharge potential, field verification of lithologic and hydraulic properties is essential to a reliable evaluation.
+Costs for approvals and permitting of individual decentralized off-channel projects could be reduced if a general permit of approved activities can be developed. - With respect to supplemental water projects, an in-channel SWP project could be implemented, if SWP can be acquired for an acceptable price on a temporary or permanent basis.
+The timeline for implementation is highly variable and would be driven by the time needed to secure an SWP water agreement and gain approval for a new SWP turnout. - NWP concepts have high facilities costs due to the distance to the creek but may be attractive if an acceptable purchase price and terms can be negotiated with existing project participants.
+The project timeline is highly variable and may be several years due to the need to secure a longterm purchase agreement and the need to design and construct several miles of pipeline. - While a GIS-based evaluation provides an indication of site recharge potential, field verification of lithologic and hydraulic properties is essential to a reliable evaluation.